 Choose canned pumpkin puree, either canned or regular, from the baking aisle of your supermarket.
 If you happened to have homemade pumpkin puree that was the same thickness and consistency to canned, that would work too.

-- To make these gluten-free: Use gluten-free oats and a gluten-free flour blend.
+- Gluten-free: Use gluten-free oats and a gluten-free flour blend.

-- To make these egg-free: Grind the oats in a food processor or blender before you add them to the batter to create more of a flour-like consistency or use purchased oat flour.
-And omit the eggs and add 1 tablespoon ground flaxseeds and 1/4 cup milk.
+- Egg-free: Grind the oats in a food processor or blender before you add them to the batter to create more of a flour-like consistency or use purchased oat flour.
+And omit the eggs and add 1 tablespoon ground flaxseeds and ¼ cup milk.

 - You can omit the flaxseed if you don’t have it.
 Just be sure to let it cool fully as it will be a little more tender.